-Chairman Greenspan and Vice Chairman Corrigan state at the October 1989 FOMC meeting in response to recent leaks:
+Chairman Greenspan and Vice-Chairman Corrigan state at the October 1989 FOMC meeting in response to recent leaks:

-CHAIRMAN GREENSPAN. "[...]
+Chairman Greenspan: "[...]
 Secondly, let me just indicate to those to whom I haven't spoken that those articles in The Washington Post and The New York Times yesterday were not authorized releases.
 They were not done by myself nor anyone I'm aware of.
 I'm not sure at this stage particularly what damage was done, but it clearly has very severely restricted our options, or it could.
 I hope that during this period everyone will endeavor to stay away from the press."

-VICE CHAIRMAN CORRIGAN.
-"Mr. Chairman, if I could, I'd like to add a point on those unfortunate press articles.
+Vice-Chairman Corrigan: "Mr. Chairman, if I could, I'd like to add a point on those unfortunate press articles.
 It is clear to me that they have already done some damage in terms of reducing [our] flexibility and undermining discipline in the marketplace.
 It is absolutely essential, regardless of what the motivation for those particular articles may have been, that there is only one person who speaks for the Federal Reserve in these circumstances and that is you."

-In terms of reducing flexibility, Federal Reserve officials appear to think of formal and informal disclosure similarly.
-Chairman Greenspan has argued that public disclosure ties the hands of policy makers going forward:
+In terms of reducing flexibility, Federal Reserve officials appear to think of formal and informal disclosure similarly (but with formal disclosure more committal than informal disclosure).
+Chairman Greenspan has argued that public disclosure ties the hands of policymakers going forward:

-CHAIRMAN GREENSPAN.
-"Earlier release of the Directive would [...] force the Committee itself to focus on the market impact of the announcement as well as on the ultimate economic impact of its actions.
+Chairman Greenspan: "Earlier release of the Directive would [...] force the Committee itself to focus on the market impact of the announcement as well as on the ultimate economic impact of its actions.
 To avoid premature market reaction to mere contingencies, FOMC decisions could well lose their conditional character.
-Given the uncertainties in economic forecasts and in the links between monetary policy actions and economic outcomes, such an impairment of flexibility in the evolution of policy would be undesirable."
-[1991, cited in Cieslak, Morse and Vissing-Jorgensen (2019)] Similarly, Vice Chairman Kohn wrote in the minutes from the July 1993 FOMC meeting:
+Given the uncertainties in economic forecasts and in the links between monetary-policy actions and economic outcomes, such an impairment of flexibility in the evolution of policy would be undesirable."
+[1991, cited in CMVJ].

+Similarly, Vice-Chairman Kohn wrote in the minutes from the July 1993 FOMC meeting:

-VICE CHAIRMAN KOHN.
-"In its discussion, the Committee reaffirmed its longstanding rules governing the confidentiality of FOMC information, including the schedule that calls for releasing the minutes of a Committee meeting, along with an explanation of the Committee's decisions, a few days after the next meeting.
+Vice-Chairman Kohn: "In its discussion, the Committee reaffirmed its long-standing rules governing the confidentiality of FOMC information, including the schedule that calls for releasing the minutes of a Committee meeting, along with an explanation of the Committee's decisions, a few days after the next meeting.
 These rules are designed to safeguard the Committee's flexibility to make needed adjustments to policy and also to provide adequate time to prepare a full report of the context and rationale for its decisions."